nazartm/quickstarts/README.md

 Current tutorials:

-* wsgen - generating WSDL from Java classes using jaxws-maven-plugin.
+* *wsgen* - generating WSDL from Java classes using jaxws-maven-plugin.
-* wsimport - generating Java artifacts from WSDL using jaxws-maven.plugin.
+* *wsimport* - generating Java artifacts from WSDL using jaxws-maven.plugin.
-* jaxrs-tutorial - RESTful web services in layered architecture using Jersey and Spring.
+* *jaxrs-tutorial* - RESTful web services using JAX-RS.